 I meet with a senior practicing psychotherapist twice monthly to discuss aspects of my ongoing work.
 My clients' identities are not disclosed during those meetings.

 I charge £40 for each session of sixty minutes duration in Scarborough and £45 for each session of sixty minutes in York.
 Some concessionary places are available for sudents, keyworkers or the low waged.

 You may pay by cash, PayPal, standing order or BACS bank transfer.

-I have face to face appointments available from 8:30am to 7:30pm on Tuesdays in York and in Scarborough on Mondays and Thursdays from 9:30am to 6pm.
+I have face to face appointments available in York from 8:30am to 7:30pm on Tuesdays and Fridays and in Scarborough on Mondays and Thursdays from 9:30am to 6pm.

 Rooms for face to face sessions are ventilated, chairs distanced and Covid-19 protocols are in place.